 For the 2015-16, 2016-17, and 2017-18 school years, all classroom teachers were properly assigned and met the requirements for Highly Qualified Teacher for all three school years.
+This requirement is no longer in the law.

 During this same time period, five teacher/tutors utilized emergency teaching credentials allowing them to teach in a subject area, but always under the guidance of a fully credentialed classroom teacher.
 Prior to 2015, Art, Music, and Spanish classes were often taught be classified personnel who were not credentialed.
 The results of a 2016 and 2017 staff/parent survey show that a high percentage of stakeholders identify this as a "high" priority.
 MPCS Governing Board passed a board resolution in 2016 ensuring that all support teachers must be degreed and credentialed.

 Survey on LCAP Priorities

-Priority: Ensure highly qualified teachers
+Priorit Priority: Ensure highly qualified teachers

 Year % of credentialed teachers

 2016 96%

 2017 94%